Sorority House Massacre: Plot

-When Beth is a little girl, her brother Bobby kills her whole family and attempts to kill her.
-When he is caught, he is committed, and she grows up with a new family.
+When Beth was a little girl, her brother Bobby killed her whole family and attempted to kill her.
+He was caught and committed, and she grew up with a new family.

 Years later, Beth goes to college, where she joins a sorority.
-Due to a memory lapse, she does not remember that the sorority house was her childhood home, however her memory soon starts to return.
-Meanwhile, Bobby senses her presence in the house and escapes the mental asylum so he can finish the job he was unable to complete.
+Due to a memory lapse, she does not remember that the sorority house was her childhood home, but her memory soon returns.
+Meanwhile, Bobby senses her presence in the house and escapes the mental asylum to finish the job he couldn't complete.
 He steals a hunting knife in a hardware shop before killing the elderly owner.

 As Beth settles into the sorority, many of the girls leave for the weekend, leaving only her, Linda, Sara, and Tracy in the house.
 As the girls enjoy having the house to themselves, Craig, Andy, and John come over.
 John tells the story of Beth's family murders, scaring her.
 She goes to bed and has a nightmare about her brother, becoming more scared.
-She remembers her brother hiding a knife in the fireplace, and when the group investigate, they find the knife.
+She remembers her brother hiding a knife in the fireplace, and when the group investigates, they find the knife.
 Realizing the time, Andy leaves in a rush, only to be confronted by Bobby and stabbed to death.
 Linda hypnotizes Beth, who recalls Bobby attacking her.
-Afterwards, Tracy and Craig go outside to the tipi they set up earlier, while Linda and Sara go to bed.
+Afterward, Tracy and Craig go outside to the tipi they set up earlier, while Linda and Sara go to bed.
 Bobby attacks Tracy and Craig, shredding the tipi with his knife.
 As they try to escape, Tracy is stabbed to death.
-Craig runs into the house and alerts Linda and Sara who try to phone the police but find the lines have been cut.
+Craig runs into the house and alerts Linda and Sara, who try to phone the police but find the lines have been cut.
 They attempt to warn Beth and John, but both have fallen asleep.
 As Bobby approaches them, Beth wakes and runs upstairs to the others, but John is murdered.